Duncanian/Book-A-Meal-1/README.md

 To all the wonderful people who have supported me along the way...thank you.

 ## License
-The app uses an MIT license
+This repository uses an MIT license